Osmansiddiquer/looplets-demo-impl/README.md

 The goal is to implement the Looplets language.
+This will only be a demonstration and does not serve the purpose of looplets as an intermediate representation that can be efficiently compiled further.
+The purpose is to obtain a better understanding of the language.
+End aim is to use looplets to represent tensors (and possibly operate on them).

+Currently, only tensors of order ≤ 2 are tested.
+Although, the implementation should be able to handle higher dimensions.
+Only getters and iterators are implemented.

 # Looplets
 Looplets are abstract descriptions of regular or irregular pat-